CyberFlameGO/svnpython/Doc/library/codecs.rst

    :func:`register_error`.

-   .. method:: write(object)
+.. method:: StreamWriter.write(object)

    Writes the object's contents encoded to the stream.

-   .. method:: writelines(list)
+.. method:: StreamWriter.writelines(list)

    Writes the concatenated list of strings to the stream (possibly by reusing the :meth:`write` method).

-   .. method:: reset()
+.. method:: StreamWriter.reset()

    Flushes and resets the codec buffers used for keeping state.

    Calling this method should ensure that the data on the output is put into a clean state that allows appending of new fresh data without having to rescan the whole stream to recover state.

 In addition to the above methods, the :class:`StreamWriter` must also inherit all other methods and attributes from the underlying stream.